modrinth/docs/docs/modpacks/creating_modpacks.md

 ![Export](../../static/img/tutorial/xmcl-export-dialog.png)

 :::tip
-Since Curseforge now does not allow Modrinth modpack include curseforge CDN url, the file downloaded from Curseforge will not be able to included in `modrinth.index.json` with url.
+Since Curseforge now does not allow Modrinth modpack includes curseforge CDN url, the files downloaded from Curseforge will not be able to list in `modrinth.index.json` with url.
+It will be compressed as a file in overrides.

-You need to download the file from Modrinth to resolve it.
+You need to download the file from Modrinth if you want to use them as url.
 :::

 :::caution